RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/tips.md

 The snippet in the original post makes block IDs on inactive lines completely invisible.
 But I don't recommend it because it may increase the danger of breaking the relationship between blocks (theorems/equations) and the IDs.
 Once this happens, it will be not easy to recover the links.

+## Use CSS Editor

+Your experience with Math Booster will be richer with [CSS snippets](https://help.obsidian.md/Extending+Obsidian/CSS+snippets), but it will be bother to switch to an external text editor (like VSCode) everytime you update your snippets.

+The [CSS editor](obsidian://show-plugin?id=css-editor) plugin removes this headache by enabling you to edit your snippets **inside Obsidian**.

 ## Preamble

 The [Extended MathJax](obsidian://show-plugin?id=obsidian-latex) plugin enables you to use a preamble in Obsidian.